Installing a Cast Iron Radiator Cost

 Radiator Valves (manual or thermostatic):

-Most installations will require new valves.
-Thermostatic radiator valves (TRVs) are the more expensive option, but allow you to have better control over the temperature of your home.
+Most installations will require new valves at around £20 per pair.
+Thermostatic radiator valves (TRVs) are a more expensive option, ranging between £20 and £80+ a pair, although they allow you to have better control over the temperature of your home.
 On the other hand, a manual valve still provides control, but it will be somewhat limited.

 Wall Mounting Brackets or Floor Stays

-Next, depending on which radiators you’ve selected and their size, for installation, you may require extra supports.
-Brackets and floor stays are used to keep heavy radiators in place, mounted against walls.
+Next, depending on which cast iron radiator you’ve selected and their size, for installation, you may require extra supports.
+Brackets and floor stays are used to keep heavy radiators in place, and are mounted against walls - due to the nature of cast iron radiators, heavy duty options will cost between £30 and £100 to help support the additional weight.

 Pipework Alterations